maxsonBraunLab/cutTag-pipeline/README.md

 --singularity-args "--bind $indices_folder,$fastq_folder"
 ```

-**Option 2: Singularity + slurm (batch) run**
+**Option 2: Singularity/Apptainer + slurm (batch) run**

-For users running the Singularity version of the pipeline in batch mode, `run_pipeline_singularity.sh` is a wrapper script for the pipeline.
+For users running the Singularity/Apptainer version of the pipeline in batch mode, `run_pipeline_singularity.sh` is a wrapper script for the pipeline.
 You will need to add the appropriate FASTQ folder path to the script prior to running.
 Additional instructions are provided in the wrapper script.

 ```bash
 # run pipeline